 The other nutrients required to maintain active enzymes for carnitine synthesis include: iron, niacin (B3) and vitamin C.

-Finally, with pregnancy in general, but especially, with pregnancies involving severe nausea vomiting, the risk of nutritional deficits is exacerbated as the intake of nutrients diminishes.
+Finally, with pregnancy in general, but especially, with pregnancies involving severe nausea and vomiting, the risk of nutritional deficits is exacerbated as the intake of nutrients diminishes.
 Not only would we expect carnitine depletion but deficits in many of the other vitamins and minerals required by the mitochondria to produce ATP either via fatty acid metabolism or via glucose metabolism.
 The vomiting itself depletes nutrient stores, and thus, becomes self-propagating; fewer nutrients > more vomiting, more vomiting > fewer nutrients.

 Connecting the Dots: Potential Treatment Options for Hyperemesis Gravidarum